Eigel Center for Community-Engaged Learning

 The answers are being realized with the help of the James and Delrose Eigel Center for Community-Engaged Learning.

-The Eigel Center serves as a catalyst for the efforts of faculty, students, administrators and staff to partner with the broader community to promote student learning and community well-being.
+The James and Delrose Eigel Center for Community-Engaged Learning, serves as a catalyst for the efforts of faculty, students, administrators and staff to partner with the broader community to promote student learning and community well-being.
 It answers the call in the University's strategic plan for a "community-engaged learning network" by serving as its hub.
 And most important it builds on Xavier's strong tradition of service by encouraging students to dig deeper to discover the mutual benefits of community engagement.

 James and Delrose Eigel are long-time supporters of Xavier University.
 A 1956 graduate of Xavier, James Eigel began his professional career at Procter & Gamble before founding his own oil and gas production company.
 His belief in the value of education drove his support of local education programs and also of Xavier.
 He and Delrose, his wife of 48 years, established the James C. and Delrose M. Eigel Scholarship in 1997.